Jackson County, Oregon: Bear Creek Greenway

 The Bear Creek Greenway is the area on both sides of Bear Creek running from Ashland to Central Point.
 The Greenway's most popular feature is the bike path which runs from Ashland north towards Medford.
 Eventually it will be a 21 mi paved link between Ashland and Central Point.
 The bike path is very popular with cyclists and skaters, especially during the warmer spring and summer months.

 Bigfoot trap

 What is believed to be the world's only Bigfoot trap is located in the Siskiyou National Forest in the southern part of the county.
 The trap was originally built in 1974 by the North American Wildlife Research Team (NAWRT), a now-defunct organization based in Eugene, Oregon to capture the legendary hominid Bigfoot (or Sasquatch) that is said to inhabit the forests of the Pacific Northwest.
 In recent years it has become a major tourist attraction.

 Oregon Vortex

 The Oregon Vortex is a roadside attraction that opened to tourists in 1930, located on Sardine Creek in Gold Hill.
 It consists of a number of interesting effects, which are gravity hill optical illusions, but which the attraction's proprietors propose are the result of paranormal properties of the area.

+The attraction was the inspiration for the Mystery Shack, a fictional tourist trap and the main setting for the Disney Channel (later Disney XD) original series Gravity Falls.